Ramsai1234/Multivariate-Linear-Regression/README.md

 Create the linear regression model and fit.

 ### Step5
-predict the CO2 emission of a car where the weight is 2300kg, and the volume is 1300cm3.
+Predict the CO2 emission of a car where the weight is 2300kg, and the volume is 1300cm3.

 ### Step6
 Print the predicted output.